Best Of15 min read

 Affinity Designer

-Affinity Designer is the answer to "I need Illustrator but I refuse to pay Adobe's subscription forever."
-One-time purchase, handles both vector and raster work in the same app, and the quality is legitimately professional-grade.
-Version 2 added serious polish.
-The one thing to know upfront: Windows and Mac versions are separate purchases, so factor that in.
+Affinity Designer is the "I want Illustrator without Adobe's subscription" answer.
+One-time purchase, handles both vector and raster in the same file, and it's genuinely professional-quality.
+Version 2 really polished things up.
+Heads up though: Mac and Windows versions are separate $75 purchases, so budget accordingly.

 Key Features:

-• Seamless vector and raster mode switching in one file
+• Switch between vector and raster mode in the same file

 • Non-destructive effects and live filters